 "Living my life like it's golden"

 We live in a world in which we’re forced to live on top of one other yet, as individuals within a society, we’re becoming more and more isolated.
 The idea of belonging (being part of something bigger than ourselves) and s e p a r a t e n e s s (being dislocated from others) is the concept upon which this “totem” was built.

 The Nocebo Effect is a detrimental effect on health produced by factors such as the psychological expectation of negative results from treatment or prognosis.
 In this series, I continue my exploration of the “Placebo Effect” by investigating the internal thought processes and bodily reactions associated with this opposite effect.

 “For the palace was but emptiness, a hole in a labyrinth of lines.”

 The placebo effect is a beneficial outcome from an inert treatment- although we all react differently to its influence, none of us are immune from its effects.

 Magic- an age old part of the human psyche.
 The place in between the now and the what might be.

 The contrast between light and shadow is regularly used to outline an allegorical understanding of good and bad.
 In the physical world there is only the presence of light, and the absence of it.
-So too in humans there is no wickedness; it is merely the presence or absence of good that creates the construct.
+So too in humans there is wickedness; and there is the presence or absence of good.
 The continuum of varying degrees of good is present in us all.

 In the series 'Milk and Honey' Nik Hanton re-purposes luxury items from the 1950s and in so doing generates one final act of respect for the materials, thereby saving them from obsolescence.
 In creating these works she acknowledges the culture of creative repair and re-doing that was emblematic of that time.